huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 * the "recursive resolver to authoritative nameserver" scenario and
 * the "nameserver to nameserver" scenario (mainly used for zone transfers (XFR) {{!RFC1995}}, {{RFC5936}}).

-In other words, this document is intended to specify QUIC as a general purpose transport for DNS.
+In other words, this document specifies QUIC as a general-purpose transport for DNS.

 The specific non-goals of this document are: